shivansh07adi-cloud/shivansh07adi-cloud/README.md

 - 🧩 Building across the **ME(A/R/V)N stack** — MongoDB, Express, Angular/React/Vue, Node.js — along with Next.js and the Gemini API
 - 🌱 Currently learning: **operating system development** and going deeper into low-level systems
 - 🏆 National-level Math Olympiad (IOQM) qualifier, Top-44 national rank in the Indian National Astronomy Olympiad, 1st Prize at the Analytics Hackathon — India Conference at Harvard, and Top-50 ranker in Google's The Big Code Challenge
-- 💬 Ask me about: MERN stack, computer vision, or QA/testing practices
+- 💬 Ask me about: ME(A/R/V)N stack, computer vision, QA/testing practices, operating systems, software development, or API development
 - ⚡ Fun fact: went from olympiad math/astronomy to building a media controller operated entirely by hand gestures

 ---